91 percent of Political Communication graduates are employed or in graduate school, or both, within six months of graduation.

 Hone Your Skills

 Taught by today's leading political communication scholars and practitioners, you'll take hands-on courses in applied politics and communication skills over a broad range of media and production topics that will introduce you to news writing, persuasive writing, public opinion research, online advocacy, and campaign management.
 For this 36-credit degree students can choose courses from a variety of areas including speechwriting, social media strategy and tactics, research for communication, and political advertising, as well as classes in AU's Women and Politics Institute, Campaign Management Institute, and Public Affairs and Advocacy Institute.
-Some courses for this degree are even available online.

 Build Knowledge and Expertise